Showing all 5 results

 - If you require surgery or medical tests, notify your doctor ahead of time that you are taking Percocet.

 - You should not abruptly discontinue the use of Percocet.
 Follow your doctor’s recommendations for tapering your dose.

 - Always store Percocet at room temperature, away from moisture and heat.
 Keep a record of your medications.
 You should be aware if someone is misusing or using it without a prescription.

 Percocet side effects

 Oxycodone can cause your breathing to slow or stop, and death may occur.
 If you have slow breathing with long breaks, blue lips, or are difficult to wake up, someone caring for you should administer naloxone and seek emergency medical attention.

 Acetaminophen can cause a severe skin reaction that can be fatal in rare cases.
-This could happen even if you have previously taken acetaminophen or Tylenol with no adverse effects.
-If you experience skin redness or a rash that spreads and causes blistering and peeling, stop taking this medication and contact your doctor right away.
+This could happen even if you have taken acetaminophen or Tylenol with no adverse effects.
+If you experience skin redness or a rash that spreads and causes blistering and peeling, stop taking this medication and contact your doctor immediately.